HomeBlogCut Costs, Not Corners: The ROI of an In-House Hearing Conservation Program with Soundtrace

 Total annual cost: In-house: $14,000–$28,000.
 Mobile vendor: $32,000–$83,000 for the same 300-employee program.
 The in-house cost advantage grows with employee count because the platform cost is largely fixed while vendor costs are per-test.

 ▶ Bottom line: The in-house vs. mobile vendor cost comparison alone often justifies in-house platform investment within 2–3 years for facilities with 150+ enrolled employees.
-The compliance and claim-prevention benefits are additional.

 Why In-House Testing Reduces Compliance Cost

-▶ Bottom line: A single OSHA Serious citation for missed annual audiograms — which carries up to $16,550 per violation — can cost more than a year of in-house platform costs for the affected employee count.
+▶ Bottom line: A single OSHA Serious citation for missed annual audiograms — up to $16,550 per violation — can cost more than a year of in-house platform costs for the affected employee count.

 OSHA Citation Cost Analysis

-▶ Bottom line: OSHA penalties are per violation, not per inspection.
+OSHA 1910.95 covers seven distinct program elements, each independently citable.
+A single inspection finding deficiencies across multiple elements produces compounding penalties up to $16,550 per Serious violation and $165,514 per Willful violation.
 A facility with systematic gaps across four or five 1910.95 elements can face $80,000–$150,000 in total penalties from a single unannounced inspection.

 Workers Compensation Claim Costs